TranHHoang/Algoez/README.md

 This project is discontinued, so feel free to take it and develop it further.

 Any contribution is welcomed!

+## Description
+AlgoEz (Algorithm is Easy) is a website that demonstrate visually the underlying details of how some basic algorithms work, such as Bubble Sort, Selection Sort, Sieve of Eratosthenes, ...

 ## Getting started
 * Clone 'webproject' to your local machine